-Joy leads to Overconfidence – and a Simple Remedy
+Joy leads to Overconfidence, and a Simple Remedy

-|Keywords||joy, judgment, mood, overconfidence, underconfidence|
+|Keywords||joy, judgement, mood, overconfidence, emotion|

 |Publisher||Erasmus Research Institute of Management|

-Koellinger, Ph.D., & Michl, T..
-(2012).
-Joy leads to Overconfidence – and a Simple Remedy (No. ERS-2012-001-STR).
-Erasmus Research Institute of Management (ERIM).
+Koellinger, Ph.D, & Treffers, T. (2012).
+Joy leads to Overconfidence, and a Simple Remedy (No. ERS-2012-001-STR).
+ERIM Report Series Research in Management.
+Erasmus Research Institute of Management.
 Retrieved from http://hdl.handle.net/1765/30805